luke-cheng/predictablywrong/src/server/README.md

 ## Development

 ### Local Development

-The server runs on Devvit's platform and can be tested locally using their development tools.
+You can't run the server locally.
+Devvit runs the server on their platform to a dev subreddit.

-### Testing
+### Testing (TODO)
 - Unit tests for Redis operations
 - Integration tests for API endpoints
 - Load testing for vote processing